Heatherdown School: Notable former pupils

 According to Francis Elliot and James Hanning's biography of David Cameron, the school was renowned for its academic and sporting excellence.

 Closure

 The last Headmaster of the School was James V. Edwards.
 After closing in 1982 for financial difficulty, the buildings were bought by the Licensed Victuallers, in order to set up a junior school.
 The buildings were eventually demolished in 1989 at which point the site was redeveloped to house both the LVS junior school and the senior school, which moved to Ascot from its previous location in Slough.
+All that remains of the original school is the lake.